Stacks of 2x4 pressure treated lumber on a shelf.

-The type of lumber you use can make a big difference in aesthetics, durability, and longevity of your garden edging.
+The type of lumber you choose can make a big difference in how your garden edging looks, how long it lasts, and how easy it is to install and maintain.

-Most of these lumber types are easy to find at home improvement stores (eg., Home Depot, Lowes) as well as your local hardware stores and lumber yards.
-Check out our comprehensive guide to using two-by lumber as garden edging for more ideas about where to source lumber.
+Most of these lumber types are easy to find at home improvement stores (e.g., Home Depot, Lowe’s), local hardware stores, and lumber yards.
+For more ideas about sourcing and using two-by lumber as edging, check out our complete guide to garden edging with two-by lumber.

 Lumber Comparison At a Glance